APPLY. ADVANCE. AWARD. ACHIEVE.

 The final stage of each AIC competition culminates in the awardees using their funding to commercialize or scale their product or service over a 12-month performance period.
 AIC grant funds should be viewed as working capital tied directly to furthering the business – such as developing and executing strategic and tactical initiatives, capital expenditures, sales and marketing activities, or hiring new people – and will generally not be used to pay for administrative and overhead expenses, or to compensate existing executives or employees.

-At the beginning of the fulfillment and commercialization phase, each company and the ACA will enter into a legal agreement obligating the awardee to various terms of compliance for five years, extending four years beyond the 12-month performance period related to receiving the grant funding.
+At the beginning of the fulfillment and commercialization phase, each company and the ACA will enter into a legal agreement obligating the awardee to various terms of compliance for five years, extending four years beyond the performance 12-month period related to receiving the grant funding.
 The performance period will be defined by the following funding phases:

 - An initial amount of funding up front, upon execution of the legal agreement and completion of other necessary administration.